sheikhtajamul38/MLDM-Kaggle_/README.md

 3. **DeBERTa (Decoding-enhanced BERT with Disentangled Attention):** An enhanced BERT model using disentangled attention and a two-stage training process to improve language understanding.
    - **Accuracy:** 72%

-## Impact

-Successful outcomes from this competition will enhance the ability to conduct large-scale, reliable sleep studies.
-This can lead to a better understanding of sleep patterns and disturbances, particularly in children, and inform the development of targeted interventions and treatment strategies.

-## Host Organization

-The Child Mind Institute (CMI) is at the forefront of this effort, working towards better mental health and learning disorder treatments for children and families.
-The SNF Global Center for Child and Adolescent Mental Health, established at CMI, focuses on accelerating global collaboration in under-researched areas of children’s mental health.

-## Acknowledgements

-We would like to acknowledge the Stavros Niarchos Foundation (SNF) for their foundational grant and ongoing support, enabling us to pursue this significant research.

----

-Good luck to all participants!
-Your contributions are invaluable in advancing our understanding of sleep and its impact on mental health and development.